-We have been using Camper vans for just over twelve years so are relative “newbies”.
-Yet over this short period we have traveled over 120,000 miles and spent some 900+ days away in our van (s) as of December 2019 and we realize that we are just scratching the surface.
+We have been using Camper vans for just over twenty years so are relative “newbies”.
+Yet over this short period we have travelled over 120,000 miles and spent some 1000+ days away in our van (s) as of December 2023 and we realize that we are just scratching the surface.
 We clearly still have a long way to go.

 So, what have we learnt?
 Well we certainly believe that our initial views remain the same.
 There are basically two types of camper van owner – no right or wrong way – just different.
 Those that use their vans in similar ways to a caravan and those that use their vans to its designed use.
 One other very firm belief is that there is a world of difference between using a camper van in UK to using one in the rest of Europe.
 The whole European way is very different to the UK way and probably answers the question as to why you don’t see that many European camper van owners in UK while you do see thousands of UK camper van owners in Europe.
 There is a cultural issue here – Europeans welcome camper vans whereas here in the UK we tend to regard camper van owners almost as second class citizens or in the next category to New Age Travelers.
 Local authorities put up height barriers in many town car parks, and don’t allow overnight parking or even ban parking on beaches or on moors.
 The Europeans view camper van owners as revenue streams and by providing special areas (Aires) are able to prevent congestion in the center of the village or town.
 European camper van owners simply won’t pay the high fees that many UK camp sites charge.
 Its ironic that both UK clubs (CC and the C&CC) have a network of CL’s and CS’s that are basically no different to the thousands of Aires and Stellplatz found in France and Germany however there has been no attempt by either club to market these locations to appeal to camper van owners.
 In my opinion these CL’s and CS ‘ s would make ideal spots for many of the owners of camper vans and markedly increase the viability of the CL / CS network.
 Europeans are totally unaware of their existence and they are not advertised in Europe by either club – why is that?